webiny/docs.webiny.com/docs/get-started/going-live.md

 If you also want to deploy a `prod` environment, repeat the procedure using the `prod` value.

-If you need more environments, you can easily add those following the same procedure, but you will need to also add the appropriate build scripts to your apps, in the following files:
+This can be extended if you need more environments, you can easily add them in the same procedure shown above, but you will need to also add the appropriate build scripts to your apps, in the following files:

 ```
 apps/admin/package.json